English Proverb: Actions speak louder than words

 Let’s start our explanation with a conversational example:

-Beth: I can’t understand some words in election campaigns which are said by these candidates to win the election.
+Beth: I can’t understand some words in election campaigns that are said by these candidates to win the election.

 James: Well actually most of them just care about political power.